 Manuscripts should be written in English (American or British usage is accepted, but not a mixture of these) in a clear and concise manner and follow the style of a current issue of Reactive and Functional Polymers.
 Authors whose native language is not English should have the spelling, grammar, and style checked by someone fully proficient in the English language.
 Manuscripts which are not written in fluent English will be rejected automatically without refereeing.

-Authors who require further information about language editing and copyediting services pre- and post-submission please visit http://www.elsevier.com/languageediting or our customer support site at http://support.elsevier.com for more information.
+Authors who require further information about language editing and copyediting services pre- and post-submission please visit https://www.elsevier.com/languageediting or our customer support site at service.elsevier.com for more information.
 Please note that Elsevier neither endorses nor takes responsibility for any products, goods or services offered by outside vendors through our services or in any advertising.
-For more information please refer to our Terms and Conditions http://www.elsevier.com/termsandconditions.Submission
+For more information please refer to our Terms and Conditions https://www.elsevier.com/termsandconditions.Submission

 Please submit your article via http://ees.elsevier.com/react.